revbayes/revbayes/help/md/fnMixtureASRV.md

 The number of components in the resulting mixture model is the sum of the number of components of the input mixture models.

-If the rates parameter is given, the rate of each input site model is multipled by the corresponding element of the rates vector.
+If the fractions parameter is missing, then each of the given models is given equal weight.

 ## authors
 Benjamin Redelings